Amadeus FiRe Group Logo Header

 ‘I consider myself a permanent fixture in turbulent times,’ says Amadeus Fire CEO Robert von Wülfing about his contract extension until 2030.
 His share purchase (400 shares) underlines his belief in the future of Amadeus Fire.
 The economic situation remains tight, but von Wülfing recognises an opportunity in specialisation: ‘The demand for special skills is driving temporary staffing.
 The company has adapted flexibly to the changes in the personnel market.
 Temporary staffing, permanent placement, interim management and training form the stable business model.
 Training in particular is growing strongly.
 ‘Our customers invest in future skills.’
 Recruitment remains high-margin, interim management is gaining in importance.
 Despite a reduced dividend, the payout policy remains constant.
 Von Wülfing does not anticipate a strong upturn in 2025, but is focussing on new technologies.
 ‘We will remain active in order to be competitive.’
 He is also keeping a close eye on political developments in the training sector.

-Jörg Peters from Amadeus Fire AG: “Anticipatory recruitment and dismissal”, Interview from 28 Oct 2024 (in German), EKF, Frankfurt/Main
+Jörg Peters from Amadeus Fire AG: “Anticipatory recruitment and dismissal”, Interview "Stock Exchange Network" (German: "Börsen Radio Network") from 28 Oct 2024 (in German), EKF, Frankfurt/Main

 JP_EKF_2024_Boersenradio-1